-Recognition \rightarrow Kinesics 30 Test for locals (Chi may oppose with Deceive) \rightarrow If Chi is recognized from their previous visit, Chang'e

-Jade (▶13 and ▶24) will seek them out, chastising them for ignoring her, before attaching herself to their arm like an old girlfriend.
-Mariposa will also seek a word about the delivery. the locals refuse to talk, walk away, or bluntly tell the PCs to leave.
+Recognition → Kinesics 30 Test for locals (Chi may oppose with Deceive) → If Chi is recognized from their previous visit, Chang'e Jade (▶13 and ▶24) will seek them out, chastising them for ignoring her, before attaching herself to their arm like an old girlfriend.
+Mariposa will also seek a word about the delivery.
+Stirring Up Trouble → If the sentinels get too nosy with questions or reveal they are investigating Chi's disappearance, the locals refuse to talk, walk away, or bluntly tell the PCs to leave.
 Mariposa will escalate threats about the delivery and